 Clean those hard to reach locations with the specifically designed cleaning brush.

-Why offer the Optimum 700 Cold Press Juicer?
+Why offer the Optimum 700 (2nd Generation) Cold Press Juicer?

 Juicers come in two categories: centrifugal and cold press (masticating).
-The Optimum 700 Slow Juicer is a cold-press juicer.
+The Optimum 700 (2nd Generation) Slow Juicer is a cold-press juicer.
 That's important because, compared to centrifugal juicers, a cold-press juicer:

 Extracts more juice: you'll get between 35-50% more juice* from the same volume of produce in a cold-press juicer than you would from a centrifugal juicer.
 That means it creates less waste and saves you money every time you use it.